RnewYear2022 RnewYear2022

 Introduction

-There are more than 3 billion devices that use Java for their software development.
-A plethora of job opportunities are available for Java Developers.
-Our goal in providing these Java interview questions and answers is to help you gain a deeper understanding of the language and be better prepared for your Java job interviews.
+A plethora of job opportunities are available for Java Developers and so the competition is stiff.
+Therefore our goal in providing these Java viva questions and Java interview questions for freshers is to help you gain a deeper understanding of the language and be better prepared for your Java job interviews.

 Java Interview Questions and Answers for Freshers